GED Subjects

 • Grammar and Language Conventions.
 You will receive a short passage containing grammatical irregularities and errors.
 You must choose the best or correct answer option.

-• Writing (Extended Response or essay).
+• Writing (Extended Response, or essay).
 You will have to compose an essay based on the information that’s given to you in two passages.

 Reading and Writing – The GED Reasoning through Language Arts subtest is 150 minutes, including a 10-minute break.
 The reading comprehension section measures to what extent you understand and are able to interpret written fiction and non-fiction texts.